-If the allegation made to a member of staff concerns the Head of School, the person receiving the allegation will immediately inform the Chair of Governors / Trustees who will consult LADO, without notifying the Head of School first.
+If the allegation made to a member of staff concerns the Headteacher / Head of School, the person receiving the allegation will immediately inform the Chair of The Governing Body / Trustees who will consult LADO, without notifying the Headteacher first.

 The school will follow Wigan's procedures for managing allegations against staff.
 Under no circumstances will we send a child / young person home pending such an investigation, unless this advice is given exceptionally, as a result of a consultation with the LADO.